Job Submission and Execution¶

 In this example, 4 nodes were allocated interactively for 1 hour via the qexp queue.
 The interactive shell is executed in the home directory.

 All nodes within the allocation may be accessed via ssh.
-Unallocated nodes are not accessible to user.
+Unallocated nodes are not accessible to the user.

 The allocated nodes are accessible via ssh from login nodes.
 The nodes may access each other via ssh as well.